-FutureTimeline.net predicts same-sex marriage will be available across all 50 states in 2024:
+FutureTimeline.net predicted that same-sex marriage will be available across all 50 states in 2024:

-This prediction about Mississippi might well prove to be accurate if one possibility is discounted.
-The author apparently assumed that the current practice of state-by-state SSM battles in legislatures, courts and/or citizen initiatives would continue until 2024.
+This prediction about Mississippi might well prove to be accurate if one option does not pan out.
+The author apparently assumed that the practice of state-by-state SSM battles in legislatures, courts and/or citizen initiatives would continue until 2024.
 We suspect that universal access to marriage by same-sex couples will happen much earlier -- say about 2019 -- when we expect that:

 - Most of the states in the Northeast, West, and many states in the Midwest would have already legalized SSM.